AndrewDragonCh/AndrewDragonCh/README.md

 ### Hi there 👋

 🔭 I’m currently working on making a tutorial series for vexcode for the VEX Robotics Competition.
-My school switched to this program, and being the best programmer, its my duty to make sure my friends know how to use it.

 🌱 I’m currently learning both JavaScript and C++, along with Unreal Engine 5 and Blender.